SnickerdoodleLabs/protocol/documentation/persistence layer/README.md

 This layer technically acts as the repository for personal off-chain data belonging to the end-user, and on-chain data about the linked accounts, their balances, NFTs, transactions, etc.

-All this data is stored locally at the client side, and persistence package saves incremental backups on a cloud storage (which is Ceramic in our case).
+All this data is stored locally (in memory) at the client side, and persistence package saves incremental backups on a cloud storage (which is Ceramic in our case).

 Each different type of data is represented with a key name.

+Please note that data objects must be string serializable to be handled by this layer.

 ---